AzureKn1ght/AXS-Restake/README.md

 # How to Run
 You could run it on your desktop just using [Node.js](https://github.com/nodejs/node) in your terminal.
-However, on a production environment, it is recommended to use something like [PM2](https://github.com/Unitech/pm2) to run the processes to ensure robust uptime and better manage your processes.
+However, on a production environment, it is recommended to use something like [PM2](https://github.com/Unitech/pm2) to run the processes to ensure robust uptime and manage your processes.
 ```
 npm install
 pm2 start strategy1.js -n "AXS"